For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Fazio has also had re-design input into:

 Course Overview: Riviera CC is one of the most classical and undulating golf courses in the United States.
 It tests the all-round game of a player and undoubtedly takes time to master.
 Riviera and Torrey Pines are the only courses on Tour to feature Kikuyugrass fairways and rough.
 This may sound technical but be aware that West Coast specialists, plus Australians and South Africans, have a distinct advantage playing on this.
 Course experience is a real premium on this classical set-up which features a testing set of par-4s.
-It's a course that can't simply be overpowered, but the tournament as ever will be decided on the 12 looks at the par-5s.
-Most recent winners Merrick, Watson, Hahn, Watson again, Johnson and Watson again shot -11 (-11/273 winning total), -8 (-15/269), -6 (-6/278), -9 (-15/269), -7 (-17/267) and -8 (-12/272) respectively on the par-5s.
+It’s a course that can’t simply be overpowered, but the tournament as ever will be decided on the 12 looks at the par-5s.
+Most recent winners Merrick, Watson, Hahn, Watson again and Dustin Johnson shot -11 (-11/273 winning total), -8 (-15/269), -6 (-6/278), -9 (-15/269) and -7 (-17/267) respectively on the par-5s.

 With a host of dog-legs combined with 26 yard wide fairways at the 300 yard landing points, Riviera always ranks in the top 10 hardest fairways to hit on Tour.
 However with relatively low rough, the penalty for missing fairways is not a key factor this week on a course where getting close to the pin is tough even for players who hit the fairway.
-Getting the ball close here on approach is always very difficult and 12 months ago Riviera ranked as the 4th hardest for Proximity to Hole on the Tour.
+Former conditions akin to 2015 look to be replicated this week, so power ball-strikers will undoubtedly be at an advantage on a course where the Scoring Average splits were 6th toughest par-3, 2nd toughest par-4 and 34th toughest par-5 when Hahn won in lightening fast conditions in 2015.
+However with bad weather forecast for Friday, as ever on a classical course the contenders will be those with the patience to play sensible golf when necessary, but with the firepower to birdie the longest holes.
+Naturally also look for a comfortable Poa Annua putter as putting from inside 10 feet here is always the toughest on Tour.

 Published Predictor Model: Our published predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 10 of my published predictor are Rory McIlroy, Dustin Johnson, Hideki Matsuyama, Jordan Spieth, Bubba Watson, Phil Mickelson, Justin Thomas, Jon Rahm, Adam Scott and Tony Finau.
+Top 10 of my published predictor are Dustin Johnson, Phil Mickelson, Jordan Spieth, Chez Reavie, Brendan Steele, Kevin Streelman, Brandon Harkins, Rory McIlroy, Paul Casey and Jason Kokrak.

-Recent Player Skill Rankings: These rankings are based on an 8-tournament window that stretches back to the Hong Kong Open, which includes PGA Tour and European Tour events.
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the OHL Classic / Nedbank Challenge and includes PGA Tour and European Tour events, plus the Hero World Challenge.
 Players must have played in a minimum of 2 Tour events to be included and rankings are based on performance relative to the rest of the field:

 Let’s take a view from players as to how Riviera Country Club sets up and what skill sets the course favours: